DemonEye143/BAND-BOX/README.md

-# Crypto Lord Ban Tool
+# LUCIFER BANING SYSTEM 🏆

 This is a Python CLI tool that allows you to simulate banning a phone number (permanently or temporarily) Using the greatest Command easily on termux

 ## WhatsApp Ban  Targets

-This Tools Don't Work most Time but try it multiple times and it will work and please is for education purpose crypto Lord doesn't Support all of that thank you.
+This Tools Don't Work most Time but try it multiple times and it will work and please is for education purpose Lucifer doesn't Support all of that thank you.

 ## 🔒 Setup Instructions